-- Monitoring of SEND provision by the SENDCo and the wider Senior and Executive Leadership Team - Tracking pupils' progress, including small step progress - Using provision maps to monitor the resources and support being provided for individual child - Carrying out the review stage of the graduated approach in every cycle of SEND support - Seeking pupil voice and responding to information shared - Seeking parent/carer voice and responding to information shared - Holding annual reviews for pupils with EHC plans
+- Tracking pupils' progress, including by using provision maps - Carrying out the review stage of the graduated approach in every cycle of SEND support - Using pupil questionnaires - Monitoring by the SENDCo - Holding annual reviews for pupils with EHC plans - Getting feedback from the pupil and their parents/carers

-Expertise and Training of Staff
+9. Expertise and training of staff

 Training will regularly be provided to teaching and support staff.
-The Head of School and the SENDCo will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+The Head of School and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.